andiling/Wireless-DS18B20-ESP8266/README.md

 ![firmware screenshot](https://raw.github.com/J6B/Jeedom-ESP8266-Wireless-DS18B20/master/img/firmware.png)

 ### Rescue Mode
-If you lost access to your WirelessDS18B20, you can `restart it` (power off then on) and during the 5 first seconds, `press the "Rescue Mode" button` to start it with default config (like during First Boot).
+If you lost access to your WirelessDS18B20, you can `reset it` (reset button or power off) and during the 5 first seconds, `press the "Rescue Mode" button` to start it with default config (like during First Boot).